Generalizing Hybrid Integrator-Gain Systems Using Fractional Calculus: Generalized HIGS

 \subsection{Architecture design for generalization of HIGS}

-In this subsection, we utilize the fractional-order HIGS to construct a generalized HIGS ($\mathscr{H}_f$) where the parameter $\alpha$ can reproduce a linear low pass filter or HIGS if $\alpha$ is chosen to be 0 or 1, respectively.
+In this subsection, we utilize the fractional-order HIGS to construct a generalized HIGS ($\mathscr{H}$) where the parameter $\alpha$ can reproduce a linear low pass filter or HIGS if $\alpha$ is chosen to be 0 or 1, respectively.
 The architecture of the proposed generalized HIGS is shown in Fig. \ref{fig:ArchA}.
-Architecture $a$ utilizes a fractional-order HIGS as described in \eqref{eq.FrHIGSSS} and a complementary linear filter to set the order of generalized HIGS to 1.
-Any $\alpha$ between 0 to 1 generalizes the HIGS such that the phase lag of the filter varies between $-90^\circ$ to $-38^\circ$, as shown in Fig. \ref{fig.FrHIGS Imp}.
-With this architecture, the gain of the describing function is unchanged with respect to the variation of $\alpha$.
-Similar analysis can be done with the structure $b$, as shown in Fig. \ref{fig:ArchB}.
+Architecture $a$ utilizes a fractional-order HIGS as described in \eqref{eq.FrHIGSSS} and a complementary linear filter to retrieve magnitude-characteristics similar to those of a linear low-pass filter.
+This complementary filter has the same cut-off frequency ($\omega_r$) as the $\mathscr{H}_f$.
+Any $\alpha$ between 0 and 1 generalizes the HIGS such that the phase lag of the filter can be varied between $-90^\circ$ and $-38^\circ$, as shown in Fig. \ref{fig.FrHIGS Imp}.
+With this architecture, the gain of the describing function can be unchanged with respect to the variation of $\alpha$ if each output has a same cut-off frequency ($\omega_r$).
+A similar analysis can be done for architecture $b$, which is shown in Fig. \ref{fig:ArchB}.
 Architecture $b$ is inspired by the so-called PI+CI structure in reset control \cite{banos2012reset}.
-This structure consists of a linear LPF and a HIGS parallel to construct the generalized HIGS.
+This structure consists of a linear low-pass filter (LPF) and a parallel HIGS element to construct the generalized HIGS.
 The value of $\beta$ shows the percentage of utilization of each element.
 Setting this value to 0 represents a linear filter, while the value of 1 results in a HIGS.
 Any value between 0 and 1 adapts the phase lag of the filter from $-90^\circ$ to $-38^\circ$.